6 Managed Print Services Benefits for SMBs

 An obvious example of this would be installing a digital repository on the cloud for all your business data, meaning information is far more accessible to workers than it was in the past.

-In addition to this, improvements that can be made to a printer fleet by utilizing smart multifunction printers (MFP) is significant.
+In addition to this, the improvements that can be made to a printer fleet by utilizing smart multifunction printers (MFP) are significant.

-MFPs bring improved productivity to a business, allowing end users to print from anywhere and allowing the MFP to automatically upload a scanned document to a designated online storage space, making it available instantly to anyone in your business with access.
+MFPs improve productivity in a business, allowing end users to print from anywhere and allowing the MFP to automatically upload a scanned document to a designated online storage space, making it available instantly to anyone in your business with granted access.